Baqend/guide/src/index.md

 ## Load / Reload
-Sometimes you have an entity which was previously loaded from Baqend but you want to ensure that you have the latest version of before performing an update.
+Sometimes you have an entity which was previously loaded from Baqend but you want to ensure that you have the latest version of, before performing an update.
 In that case you can use the `load()` method of the entity to reload the latest version from Baqend.
 ```js
 //updates the local object with the most up-to-date version